The Awana Ministry serves children ages 2 – 18.

 John O. Peterson Library

-Open Sundays, after each service and by appointment all other times..
+Open after each worship service

 Praying With the Pastor